codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-unity-app.md

 ## Configure Android build settings in Unity {#android-build-settings}

 Google recommends that Android applications are published to Google Play using the an application bundle (.aab).
-You should set the package name of your Android application before building the application bundle.
+You should configure the following settings in Unity before building the application bundle:

 1. Open Unity and File > Build Settings.
 2. Make sure Android is selected in the Platform section.